neffercarrillo/security-plus/notes/README.md

 ## Session 9: Risk Management

-- process to identify analize treat, monitor and report risk
+- process to identify analyze treat, monitor and report risk
 - risk assessment freq how often does a risk assessment occur
 - 4 types 1 ad-hoc (as needed) 2 recurring (on a regular interval) 3 one-time (not repeated) 4 continuous (on-going)
 - risk identification recognizing a potential risk